MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     When you change the owner of a grabbable entity while it is held, it will be [force released](#force-release).
 However, the [`OnGrabEnd`](#grab-sequence-and-events) event **will not** be sent.
 If you are tracking which entities are and are not held (by the `GrabStart` and `GrabEnd` events), this is likely to "break" your ability to correctly track the entity.

 # Attaching Entities
+<mark>TODO</mark>

 Entities can be attached to players.
 Entity must be an [interactive entity](#interactive-entities) and have an [active collider](#collidability).
 Entity must have `Avatar Attachable` set to `Sticky` or `Anchor` in Properties panel.

+!!! warning Attaching multiple entities to one player.
+    It's possible for a VR player to put multiple entities on their head at the same time, for example.
+You can also use [scripted attach](#scripted-attach) to put multiple entities on a player at the same attachment anchor.
+If this behavior is undesirable, you should track when entities are attached to which players and handle the case where a second entity is attached to an anchor.

 ## Creating an Attachable

+<mark>TODO</mark>

 ## Attachable By
 This setting defines the permissions of which players can *manually* attach the entity (by releasing the entity while holding it over their body).
 This setting does not affect [scripted attach](#scripted-attach) with `attachToPlayer`.